blaylockbk/Herbie/README.md

 </div>

 The [NOAA Big Data Program](https://www.noaa.gov/information-technology/big-data) has made weather data more accessible than ever before. **Herbie** is a python package that downloads recent and archived numerical weather prediction (NWP) model output from different cloud archive sources.
-Herbie helps you discover and download High Resolution Rapid Refresh (HRRR), Rapid Refresh (RAP), Global Forecast System (GFS), National Blend of Models (NBM), and Rapid Refresh Forecast System - Prototype (RRFS).
 NWP data is usually in GRIB2 format and can be read with xarray/cfgrib.

+Herbie helps you discover and download data from:
+- High Resolution Rapid Refresh (HRRR)
+- Rapid Refresh (RAP)
+- Global Forecast System (GFS)
+- National Blend of Models (NBM)
+- Rapid Refresh Forecast System - Prototype (RRFS)
+- ECMWF Open Data Forecast Prodducts (✨ new in Herbie 0.0.8)

 # 📔 [Herbie Documentation](https://blaylockbk.github.io/Herbie/_build/html/)